Chirping compact stars: gravitational radiation and detection degeneracy with binary systems A conceptual pathfinder for space-based gravitational-wave observatories: GW emission of a

 It can be seen from Fig.~\ref{fig:hf_tau} that these CELs can be considered as \emph{quasi-monochromatic}, i.e., $\tau_{\rm GW}\gg T_{\rm obs}$, where $T_{\rm obs}$ is the observing time of the space-based detector.
 This feature is very important to assess the detectability and degeneracy properties.
 Figure~\ref{fig:hf_tau} also shows that these spin-up CELs have a chirp-like early epoch, i.e. both the frequency and amplitude increase with time.

-Different circulations converge during this early phase which is characterized by axes ratios $\lambda_2=a_2/a_1, \lambda_3=a_3/a_1 \lesssim 0.7$.
+Different circulations converge during this early phase, characterized by axes ratios $\lambda_2=a_2/a_1, \lambda_3=a_3/a_1 \lesssim 0.7$.
 The smaller the polytropic index, the more deformed the star is during this chirping epoch.

-\joseprd{ We have identified our CEL of interest with deformed WD-like objects.
-We show in Fig. \ref{fig:density-profile-CEL} isodensity contours of a CEL with polytropic index $n=2.95$.
-All the contours represent self-similar ellipsoids and the density profile is the same as the one of the non-rotating polytrope with the same index $n$ and radius $R$ \cite{1993ApJS...88..205L}. }
+We have identified CELs with deformed white dwarf-like objects.
+We show in Fig. \ref{fig:density-profile-CEL} isodensity contours of a CEL with polytropic index $n=2.95$, when the axes ratios are $\lambda_2 = 0.74, \lambda=0.80$.
+At this stage, the object rotates with angular velocity $\Omega/\sqrt{\pi G \bar{\rho_0}}=0.037$.
+All the contours represent self-similar ellipsoids, and the density profile is the same as the one of the non-rotating polytrope with the same index $n$ and radius $R_0$ \cite{1993ApJS...88..205L}, shown in Fig. \ref{fig:density_profile-nonrot}.
+At this point of the evolution $R/R_0 = 14.81$, which implies that for a CEL with $M=1.2 \Msun$ the axes are $a_1 = 7.1\times 10^9,a_2= 5.2\times 10^9, a_3= 5.6\times 10^9$ cm.
+When we compare with the simulations of double white dwarf mergers, evidently, there is a problem in scale that comes from the fact that the CEL is very expanded, nearly one order of magnitude compared with the non-rotating configuration.
+It is important to mention that this point of the CEL evolution is near the end of the chirp $\Omega_{\rm end }/\sqrt{\pi G \bar{\rho_0}}\approx0.04$.